tobiasorth1/text-highlighter/README.md

 **Regex Tips:**
 - Use `^` and `$` for line anchors (multiline mode is enabled)
-- Be careful with complex regex patterns (e.g., nested quantifiers) as they can impact performance on large files.
 - For lines longer than 72 chars: `^.{73,}$`
 - For matching at start of line: `^pattern`